emtuls/Awesome-Cyber-Security-List/README.md

 # A-Good-Cyber-Security-List
-Please note, this list is not as up to date as the html that is in the repo.
-Please import the html bookmarks into your browser for the most up to date list.
-I will eventually get around to updating this list here.
+Please note, this list is not as up to date as the html bookmarks list that is in the repo.
+Please import the html bookmarks into your browser for the most up to date list and cleaner layout, since it is organized into folders rather than one large list.

 Bookmarks
 =========